-I am doing some preparation for a module on Hebrews next semester.
+I have been doing preparation for a module on Hebrews.
 This post draws attention to some resources that may be useful both to my students (including those who might want to do a bit of preparatory work!) and to others who would like to explore Hebrews for themselves.
 Because there is already an excellent blog (see the details below) that provides a remarkable array of resources, this post simply lists a small selection of materials that seem to me useful starting points.
 I hope it will be helpful and may encourage readers to become more familiar with Hebrews.

 For much more detail, this series of lectures given by Don Carson is excellent.
 Although Carson refers to Greek from time to time, he can be followed easily by those without Greek.
 You can download his outline too.